oslabs-beta/CICDash/README.md

 Otherwise, please proceed with the following steps to visualize GitHub workflow data with FlowMetrics.

-## Install FlowMetrics
+## Install FlowMetrics From GitHub Marketplace

   - Ensure your repository is enabled for GitHub Actions.
 If not, please enable GitHub Actions in your repository settings.
-Install FlowMetrics from GitHub Marketplace onto your GHA enabled repo.
+Install FlowMetrics from GitHub Marketplace onto your GHA enabled repo: https://github.com/apps/cicdflowmetrics

 ## Login with Github